-Each lender has their own guidelines when it comes to mortgages.
+Each lender has its own guidelines when it comes to mortgages.
 You may be approved by one lender and not approved by another.
 Or you may see different preapproval amounts amongst different lenders.
-Mortgage guidelines can change from lender to lender however there may be some commonalties amongst the different lenders’ policies.
-Here are some of the main criteria that a lender will review when determining your credit worthiness.
+Mortgage guidelines can change from lender to lender however there may be some commonalities amongst the different lenders' policies.
+Here are some of the main criteria that a lender will review when determining your creditworthiness.

 Your credit rating is a number that a lender uses in determining if you are strong or weak at managing your finances.
-The lower the credit score is the more risky you are for the lender.
+The lower the credit score is the riskier you are for the lender.
 Most lenders have a minimum credit score requirement.
 Within the credit report is also a detailed breakdown of who has been checking your credit.
 Plus, a breakdown of your individual credit items and your repayment history.
-Your credit score is a very large factor in determining your credit worthiness for a new mortgage.
+Your credit score is a very large factor in determining your creditworthiness for a new mortgage.

 There are two main credit bureau companies in Canada which are Equifax and Trans Union.
 And Equifax credit bureau is out of 900 points.
 Typically anything above 680 is considered good.

 The loan to value looks at the size of the loan in relation to the value of the home.
 For example, if you are buying a home and putting 5% down then your loan to value is 95%.
 With that, the mortgage is 95% of the value of the home.

 When purchasing a home in Canada the typical minimum down payment is 5% of the price of the home.
 However, there are options to obtain a mortgage with no down payment saved.

 When refinancing, typically a person can borrow up to 80% of the value of a home through traditional landing and up to 85% of the value of the home through alternative or private lending.